 Carrying out the preparations for contracting (contract initiation and renewals) as well as

 contract execution.
 Create and maintain a contract file.
-Maintain a contract management file pursuant to CFO Memo No. 06 (2011-12).
+Maintain a contract management file pursuant to CFO Memos No. 01,04, 05, and 20 as found at CFO Memos (myfloridacfo.com).

 Manage changes to contract(s).
 Assisting the C.E.O. in negotiating the contract and any needed contract amendments, and recommending to the Coalition Board.